Frequently Asked Questions

-It's a part-time programme so how many days a week will I have time for paid work?
+How many days a week will I have time for paid work?

-Although our training is four years part-time, over 10 'long weekends' per academic year, you need to consider that there is a great deal of time required for private study, preparation for each teaching weekend and of course assignments.
+Although our training is four years, over 10 'long weekends' per academic year, you need to consider that there is a great deal of time required for private study, preparation for each teaching weekend and of course assignments.
 This Is likely to constitute at least 10 hours per week.
 As you progress, you are required to spend an increasing amount of time in placement-based learning, which is assessed and contributes to academic credit.
 For these reasons, we recommend that students do not work more than three days per week.
 Also, and as you increasingly move to conducting your research project, many students find it better to reduce their working days to two each week.
 Obviously circumstances will differ and each module is different but we definitely do not recommend attempting to work full-time whilst undertaking this programme.

 When things return to 'normal' will teaching go back to face to face?